Tk-hai/website/README.md

 # This website was created during my BS program in Information Technology.
-It is pretty barebones but shows the basics of HTML and inline CSS.
+## It is pretty barebones but shows the basics of HTML and CSS.